lauren4242/M4.2Lab/README.md

 # Bird Watching Site

 This is a website displaying a fake bird watching site, including favorite bird photos, links to other pages, and a welcome message.
+It uses a CSS grid layout to place the elements.

 ## Getting Started